janetuk/eapol_test/README.md

 # eapol_test (on Windows)

-This repository contains a patch, a configuration file and instructions to build eapol_test on Linux for Windows.
-The patch may eventually disappear once [@jmalinen](https://w1.fi/) accepts it into the wpa_supplicant codebase.
+This repository contains a patch and a C source file, a configuration file and instructions to build eapol_test on Linux for Windows.
+The patch and C file are only needed for the wpa_supplicant v2.9 or earlier codebase.

 The eapol_test.config file replaces the .config file in the wpa_supplicant directory.
 It is built using an internal TLS implementation and will require [libtommath](https://github.com/libtom/libtommath).